opensafely-core/airlock/docs/how-tos/respond-to-returned-request.md

 In the file browser view, you can see the reviewed status of each of your output files.

 In the tree view, files are coloured according to status.
-This request has one approved file and one file with changes requested:
+This request has one approved file and two files with changes requested:

 ![Tree for a returned request](../screenshots/returned_tree.png)

 ## Comments